 When Resizing A Ring Is Worth It

 Resizing a ring can be a worthwhile investment.
 Whether it’s due to weight loss or gain, or simply wanting to wear a ring on a different finger, a resize allows you to continue enjoying your favorite piece of jewelry.
 It’s important to consult with a professional jeweler who can accurately measure your finger and make the necessary adjustments.
 While a resize may incur some cost, the benefits of a properly fitting ring make it worth it in the long run.
 Don’t let a ring that doesn’t fit properly gather dust in your jewelry box – consider resizing it and enjoy wearing it again.
-Especially if a permanent change to the ring size will make the ring wearable again.
+Especially if a permanent change to the ring size will make the custom ring wearable again.

 When Not To Resize A Ring